 3. Anti-Exfiltration (Egress Filter)

-Even if a malicious payload miraculously bypasses the Sandbox limits to produce unauthorized data, the NMP Server enforces a final Layer 3 Egress Filter before transmitting the response back across the QUIC pipeline.
+Even if a malicious payload miraculously bypasses the Sandbox limits to produce unauthorized data, the LIOP Server enforces a final Layer 3 Egress Filter before transmitting the response back across the QUIC pipeline.
 This filter dynamically analyzes the output buffer (checking for Personally Identifiable Information, API keys, or restricted schema patterns likepatientId).
 If privacy violations are detected, the response is instantly blocked and the payload drops.

 Double JSON Encoding Defense (Deep-Parsing Recursion):